DinoChiesa/apigee-edge-js/examples/README.md

-# Command-line Tool examples for Apigee Edge
+# Example Tools for Apigee Edge

+These are example tools implemented in nodejs/Javascript, that use the apigee-edge-js library.

-These example tools can all retrieve credentials from a .netrc file.
+They all can retrieve credentials from a .netrc file, or you can pass in user credentials interactively.
 Also, they use the OAuth authentication mechanism for Apigee Edge.